 Level of Education Required: Similar to other positions in digital forensics and cybersecurity, information security analysts typically have at least a bachelor’s degree in a relevant field (e.g., computer science, computer forensics, cybersecurity) prior to securing work.

 What They Do: Information security analysts (i.e., IT security analysts) are the proactive gatekeepers in cybersecurity.
-They monitor digital networks for breaches in security systems; install and maintain up-to-date software (e.g., encryption programs and firewalls); research best practices in securing information technology; attend conferences to learn about new cybersecurity products; perform penetration testing to reveal system weaknesses and vulnerabilities; present findings organizational leaders; collaborate on incident response plans; and train organizational personnel about how to use digital security products.
-Notably, the Bureau of Labor Statistics (Dec.
-2015) reports this is a very high-growth career.
-In fact, the BLS expects an 18 percent increase in openings for information security analysts between 2014 and 2024, much more robust than the average growth projected for all occupations during that time (7 percent).
+They monitor digital networks for breaches in security systems; install and maintain up-to-date software (e.g., encryption programs and firewalls); research best practices in securing information technology; attend conferences to learn about new cybersecurity products; perform penetration testing to reveal system weaknesses and vulnerabilities; present findings to organizational leaders; collaborate on incident response plans; and train organizational personnel about how to use digital security products.
+Notably, the Bureau of Labor Statistics (BLS 2017) reports this is a very high-growth career.
+In fact, the BLS expects an 28 percent increase in openings for information security analysts between 2016 and 2026, much more robust than the average growth projected for all occupations during that time (7 percent).

-Expected Salary: According to the BLS (May 2015), the average annual salary among the 88,880 information security analysts nationwide was $93,250.
-Impressively, this is approximately double the average annual salary for all occupations in the country ($48,320, BLS).
+Expected Salary: According to the BLS (2017), the average annual salary among the 100,000 information security analysts nationwide was $95,510.
+Impressively, this is nearly double the average annual salary for all occupations in the country ($50,620, BLS).

 Level of Education Required: Malware analysts typically have at least a bachelor’s degree in the field of computer science, digital forensics, or a related subject.